-- Use a logical heading system, mimicking the language in the instructions. - Use white space extensively in the application form. - Use bullets, where appropriate. - Use short, concise sentences and paragraphs. - Use the active voice and spell out conclusions for the reader ("Dr. X will investigate Y to determine Z," as opposed to "Y will be investigated").
+- Use a logical heading system, mimicking the language in the guidelines. - Use white space to increase readability. - Use bullets, where appropriate. - Use short, concise sentences and paragraphs. - Use the active voice and spell out conclusions for the reader ("Dr. X will investigate Y to determine Z," as opposed to "Y will be investigated").